Brian MacCraith: National roles

 MacCraith chaired the Strategic Review of Medical Training and Career Structures, which led to the "MacCraith Report" (June 2014), and later the Review of STEM Education in the Irish School System (reported November 2016).

 He is or has been a member of the board of Social Entrepreneurs Ireland (SEI), Ibec (formerly the Irish Business and Employers’ Confederation), Chamber Choir Ireland, SciFest, the last of which he has chaired.
 He is also Chairperson of the three-member Board of Trustees of the Genio Trust, overseeing disbursal of funds for work in certain areas of social innovation, including dementia and home care.

 Future of Media Commission

-MacCraith was appointed by the Irish government to chair a commission to study and make recommendations on the future of the media in Ireland.
-Under his Twitter handle he received the resignation of one member of the commission, Alan Rusbridger, after a controversy.
+In 2020, MacCraith was appointed by the Irish government to chair the Future of Media Commission (FOMC), a commission to study and make recommendations on the future of the media in Ireland, with a particular emphasis on Public Service Broadcasting.
+The FOMC report was published in July 2022 and the Government accepted, and is implementing, 49 of its 50 recommendations.

 COVID-19

-In November 2020, MacCraith was appointed by the Irish Government to chair its High-Level Task Force on COVID-19 Vaccination, which is to provide advice to the HSE and the Department of Health on the programme to carry out mass vaccination.
+In November 2020, MacCraith was appointed by the Irish Government to chair its High-Level Task Force on COVID-19 Vaccination, which oversaw the COVID-19 Vaccination Programme in Ireland and provided advice to the HSE and the Department of Health on the implementation of the programme.